Camping in Stanthorpe in Winter: What You Need to Know

 Camping in Stanthorpe during winter is like stepping into a cool-climate postcard!
 There’s no need to head south for colder weather because you can visit this part of the state for frosty mornings, slow misty sunrises and that satisfying crunch of cold grass underfoot.

 Nestled in Queensland’s ‘best kept secret’ Granite Belt, this delightful spot delivers a winter experience that’s very different from the Gold Coast or Sunshine Coast.
+Here’s everything you need to know about winter camping in Stanthorpe — from what to pack and how cold it really gets, to the best things to do once you’re here.

 Most parts of Queensland are recognised for being sunny all year round, but Stanthorpe sets itself apart.